RoqueRouteiral/Weakly-Supervised/README.md

 # Weakly-Supervised

-In this project we aim to explore a weakely supervised approach for tumor segmentation.
+In this project we aim to explore a weakly supervised approach for tumor lozalization.

 ### Main Idea